Immigration agent gives up after man aided by neighbors

 NASHVILLE, Tenn.
 (AP) — An immigration agent gave up trying to arrest a Tennessee man who, aided by neighbors, refused to leave his vehicle for four hours.

-WTVF-TV reports , an ICE vehicle blocked the unnamed man’s van in his driveway in Nashville and attempted to take him into custody Monday, but he refused to get out.
+WTVF-TV reports , an Immigration and Customs Enforcement vehicle blocked the unnamed man’s van in his driveway in Nashville and attempted to take him into custody Monday, but he refused to get out.
 As he sat in the van with his 12-year-old son, neighbors decided to help.

 “We made sure they had water, they had food, we put gas back in the vehicle when they were getting low just to make sure they were OK,” Felishadae Young told the station.

-The Immigration and Customs Enforcement agent had an administrative warrant that allows officers to detain someone but not forcibly remove them from a home or vehicle.
+The ICE agent had an administrative warrant that allows officers to detain someone but not forcibly remove them from a home or vehicle.

 When the man refused to cooperate, the ICE agent called Metro Nashville Police to the scene, but they were instructed not to get involved.
 Instead, they were told to “stand by from a distance to keep the peace if necessary,” according to a statement police released on the confrontation.